mcavallo/foundry-vtt-random-target/README.md

 # Random Target

-This module adds a tool for quickly selecting a random target.
-Once activated it will list all tokens in the current scene grouped by type where you can pre-select which tokens are eligible for the random selection.
+**Random Target** is a Foundry VTT module that lets you quickly select a random target from the tokens in your current scene.

+When activated, the module opens a window displaying the tokens in your current scene, organized into categories such as disposition or actor type.
+This allows you to easily browse and pre-select eligible candidates.
+Once you're satisfied with your selection, simply roll to determine which one is randomly targeted.

 ![Random target dialog](.github/docs/cover.gif)

+# Settings

+The module features a settings page that lets you customize the experience to your liking, such as choosing which categories are displayed, whether a notification should appear in the chat, and whether the selection window should remain open after use.
+Read more about it [here](https://github.com/mcavallo/foundry-vtt-random-target/wiki/Settings).

 # Installation / Usage